Chinese martial arts: Training

 Chinese martial arts training consists of the following components: basics, forms, applications and weapons; different styles place varying emphasis on each component.
 In addition, philosophy, ethics and even medical practice are highly regarded by most Chinese martial arts.
 A complete training system should also provide insight into Chinese attitudes and culture.

+Moreover, many Chinese martial arts styles integrate traditional medical practices into their training.
+This includes the understanding of meridians, pressure points, and herbal remedies, as well as exercises that promote health, vitality, and longevity.
+The holistic approach to training seeks to cultivate both internal and external strength, promoting overall well-being and balance.

+Furthermore, Chinese martial arts serve as a vessel for preserving and transmitting cultural values and attitudes.
+Respect for teachers, dedication, discipline, and perseverance are instilled in practitioners, fostering a sense of community and loyalty within martial arts schools and lineages.
+Chinese martial arts also often incorporate cultural elements such as music, costumes, and rituals, further deepening the connection to Chinese heritage and traditions.

+Overall, Chinese martial arts encompass not just physical techniques but a comprehensive system that encompasses philosophy, ethics, medical knowledge, and cultural appreciation.
+It is this holistic approach that distinguishes Chinese martial arts as not just a means of self-defense but as a way of life, promoting personal growth, cultural understanding, and the pursuit of harmony and excellence.

 Basics

 The Basics (基本功) are a vital part of any martial training, as a student cannot progress to the more advanced stages without them.
 Basics are usually made up of rudimentary techniques, conditioning exercises, including stances.
 Basic training may involve simple movements that are performed repeatedly; other examples of basic training are stretching, meditation, striking, throwing, or jumping.
-Without strong and flexible muscles, management of Qi or breath, and proper body mechanics, it is impossible for a student to progress in the Chinese martial arts.
+Without strong and flexible muscles, management of qi or breath, and proper body mechanics, it is impossible for a student to progress in the Chinese martial arts.
 A common saying concerning basic training in Chinese martial arts is as follows: